Inside 'Star Wars: The Rise of Skywalker': 'The stakes are all or nothing with this film'

 “Rey is driving her own thing,” Ridley says.
 “She’s not doing what other people are telling her to do.”

 We last saw Rey mourning the death of her mentor Luke Skywalker (who returns in the film, presumably in Force ghost form, played once again by Mark Hamill) and shutting the door to Kylo’s power-mad seduction attempt.
 The heroine has since made progress in her Jedi training.
 “I have skills that have developed, but ‘confident’ isn’t a word I’d use to describe it,” Ridley says.
-“She’s definitely more in control of everything and can do new fun stuff, but she’s vulnerable and a little insecure about at all.”
+“She’s definitely more in control of everything and can do new fun stuff, but she’s vulnerable and a little insecure about it all.”

 Yet Rey will use more than her Force powers in the new film.
 As Abrams hints: “The scavenger who is desperate and haggling for portions and trying to survive [in Force Awakens] — those special skills and that special experience ends up being something that is essential to saving the galaxy.”